 Step 4: Experiment with the features

-When you open Google Earth Pro, it’s a good idea to spend some time getting acquainted with the software and seeing what it can do.
-The buttons at the top of the program allow you to add shapes, paths, and other features into the map as you want, as well as exporting images.
-On the left, you will see menus for searching, saving specific places, and choosing various information layers to add or take away, depending on what you want to look at.
-On the map are zoom in/zoom out feature reminiscent of Google Maps (which you can switch to at any time with one of Earth Pro’s tools).
-Earth Pro’s data has been collected not just by Google, but by a variety of United States agencies, so the data is top-notch.
+Learning to navigate Google Earth Pro can take some time.
+It’s a good idea to get acquainted with the software and see what it can do.
+Start clicking around and exploring functions.
+The buttons at the top of the program allow you to add shapes, paths, and other features into the map.
+Exporting images is another option from the top menu.
+On the left, you will see menus for searching and saving specific places.
+You can also select various information layers to add or take away, depending on what you want to see.
+On the map are zoom in/zoom out features reminiscent of Google Maps (which you can switch to anytime with one of Earth Pro’s tools).
+When it comes to exploring the data, know that Earth Pro’s findings come from more than just Google: A variety of United States agencies have contributed.
+In short, the data is top-notch.

-- Show historical views of places in years past, examine past traffic and development.
+- Show historical views of places in years past.
+This means you can examine past traffic and development.

 - Create tours of geographical areas or cities.